First Solar (FSLR)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in First Solar.

-First Solar is a cream-of-the-crop industrials company.
-For starters, its revenue growth was decent over the last five years and is expected to accelerate over the next 12 months.
+First Solar is an amazing business ranking highly on our list.
+To begin with, its revenue growth was exceptional over the last five years, and its growth over the next 12 months is expected to accelerate.
 And while its cash burn raises the question of whether it can sustainably maintain growth, its impressive operating margins show it has a highly efficient business model.
 Additionally, First Solar’s rising cash profitability gives it more optionality.